 WHAT TO EAT AND DRINK?

 You won't be able to leave Antwerp Christmas market without tasting a few local treats.
-Belgium is home to many specialities, some of which you can find at the many wooden stands of the Christmas market:
+Belgium is home to many specialties, some of which you can find at the many wooden stands of the Christmas market:

-• Liège waffle: a dense and sweet Belgian waffle from Liège, featuring caramelized pearl sugar for a delightful crunch;
+- Liège waffle: a dense and sweet Belgian waffle from Liège, featuring caramelized pearl sugar for a delightful crunch.

 Kindly be aware that vendors at wooden food and drink stalls will impose a 2 EUR deposit for their reusable cups, plates, or bowls.
 Remember to return them to reclaim your deposit after use!